mmeunierb/RAVE_Latent-Parameters-Explorer/README.md

   Alternatively, you can drag and drop any RAVE `model.ts` file manually into the `drop model.ts` box to load it.

+### Buffer Size

-- The `buffer size` is set by default to 4096, since this device was *not* built with real-time purposes in mind.
+   The `buffer size` is set by default to 4096, since this device was *not* built with real-time purposes in mind.
 The overall latency and CPU usage will vary depending on the selected `buffer size`.

+### Input signal

-- The incoming signal, onto which the timbre transfer will be applied, can be either a live signal or a sound file (or both simultaneously).
+   The incoming signal, onto which the timbre transfer will be applied, can be either a live signal or a sound file (or both simultaneously).

    - To turn on the live input, press the `External` button and select the desired input channel(s).

    - The `Gain` knob adjusts the input level of the external signal.

    - The horizontal fader controls the overall input level of both the incoming external signal and the sound file.

 ➔ The `input level` appears to be a significant parameter when using RAVE models.
 Depending on the model, there are specific input levels where the model responds better, and others where it can completely break, producing heavy digital distortion or even silence.